 And check out our post about Facebook Ads for Cleaning Businesses to learn how to leverage paid ads and get your message in front of more potential leads.

 Every successful cleaning business should have an SEO-optimized website for two reasons:

 - Show you’re legitimate

-More, having a website opens you up to people who’ve never heard of your business, but might need your service.
+Having a website opens you up to people who’ve never heard of your business but might need your service.

-This is crucial for residential cleaning businesses and can be beneficial for your post construction cleaning business, too.
+This is crucial for growing a residential cleaning business and can be beneficial for your post-construction cleaning business, too.

 If the internet is your best friend, then traditional marketing might as well be your drinking/golf buddy.